-Tip #5: Follow the country's COVID-19 travel guidelines
+Tanzania safari tip #5: Follow the country's COVID-19 travel guidelines

 As you might already know, most countries have strict travel restrictions due to COVID-19.
 While traveling during this time, it’s best to follow the set of travel guidelines of the Tanzania government for a smooth travel experience amidst the COVID pandemic.

-Tip #6: Bring cash, debit cards and credit cards
+Tanzania safari tip #6: Bring cash, debit cards and credit cards

 Whenever you visit Tanzania, make sure to bring a combination of cash, debit cards, and credit cards.
 This way, your travel is problem-free monetarily.
 If you decide to bring USD, make sure that the bills are from 2009 onwards.

 Remember to exchange money only with legitimate money traders to avoid getting tricked.